Skip to primary navigation Skip to content Skip to footer

 Like any other swimming location, assess the conditions before you enter the ocean.
 If in doubt, don’t go out!

-#5 Olowalu Beach, Mile Marker 14, Maui
+#5 Olowalu Beach, Mile Marker 14, South of Lahaina

 Olowalu Beach features one of the oldest and best-developed Maui reef systems.
 We refer to this coral reef as The Mother Reef.
-Olowalu is a vast but shallow bay protected from storms and waves, which allowed corals the safety to flourish into a massive reef system.Â
+Olowalu is a vast but shallow bay protected from storms and waves, which allowed corals the safety to flourish into a massive reef system.

 It’s easy to reach this popular snorkeling spot.
 When driving south out of Lahaina on Honoapiilani Highway, look for Mile Marker 14, about two minutes past the fruit stand and Leoda’s Kitchen and Pie Shop (great pies and food!).
+You will not find restroom facilities at Olowalu Beach.

 What Can I See at Olowalu Beach?